PinNaCode/magiskboot_build/README.md

 This project is very similiar to [android-tools][android-tools] which just maintains a set of patches on top of a specific upstream Magisk commit and require manual adaption for compiling with newer version source.

 Although I may update the version once in a while, [Pull requests](../../pulls) are welcome.

-#### I want static builds!

-~~for static version please use the [static](../../tree/static) branch~~

-Static builds is deprecated, while it's still possible, you need to patch the CMakeLists yourself if you want to build static version.

-I just no longer have the interest to maintain the static version.

-Maybe I will add it back at some point.

 #### Eh, so my platform is not supported by your sh*t